CV

 My life has been configured to pursue a number of projects, each one requiring planning, training, and execution; the rest are fill-ins.
 They all have been completed successfully.
 These projects are, in order of appearance:

-Since then the task has been to ascertain the usefulness of the model and make it known to a wider audience.
+Since then the task has been to ascertain the usefulness of the mind model and make it known to a wider audience.

 In the course of these pursuits forty different countries*) had been visited plus varying demographics within them; all as a traveller, not tourist (tourists pay, travellers learn).
 Nothing surprises me about the human condition or, as Goethe said, "Nichts menschliches ist mir fremd".